fouadsemaan/ansible-flannel-cluster/README.md

 ===========================

 Configures a flannel cluster.
-Runs a flannel daemon on each host in group flannel-group.
+Runs a flannel daemon on each host in group flannel-group against an existing etcd-cluster.

 Requirements
 ------------